-3 and 5 (4 and 6, time has passed!) and their enthusiasm about the imminent Christmas period is contagious: they sing songs, draw Christmas cards, plan their Christmas eve party and of course they compile their wish list for presents, in the form of a letter to Santa.
+3 and 5 (4 and 6, time has passed!) and their enthusiasm about the imminent Christmas period is contagious: they sing songs, draw Christmas cards and of course they compile their wish list for presents, in the form of a letter to Santa.

 Even if not exactly in the same form, I have been busy compiling a wish list myself.